resetcolo/resetcolo/README.md

 - 👀 I’m interested in computer
 - 🌱 I’m currently learning c++ vue.js html
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 now please fllow me learing

 <!---
 resetcolo/resetcolo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.